Cumberland Township in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in this topic list: War, US Civil.
 A significant historical date for this entry is July 2, 1863.

 Location.
-39° 48.925′ N, 77° 14.123′ W. Marker is in Cumberland Township, Pennsylvania, in Adams County.
+39° 48.925′ N, 77° 14.123′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
+It is in Cumberland Township.
 Memorial is on Hancock Avenue, on the left when traveling north.
-Located next to the Brian Farm Buildings on Cemetery Ridge, at Gettysburg National Military Park.
-Touch for map.
-Marker is in this post office area: Gettysburg PA 17325, United States of America.
-Touch for directions.
+Located next to the Brian Farm Buildings on Cemetery Ridge,

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 11th Mississippi Infantry Regiment (a few steps from this marker); The Brian Farm (a few steps from this marker); Third Brigade (a few steps from this marker); 12th Regiment New Jersey Volunteers (within shouting distance of this marker); Third Division (within shouting distance of this marker); Abraham Brian Farm (within shouting distance of this marker); 107th Regiment Pennsylvania Infantry (within shouting distance of this marker); Pettigrew's Charge (within shouting distance of this marker).
-Touch for a list and map of all markers in Cumberland Township.
+Touch for a list and map of all markers in Gettysburg.

 Also see . . .
 111th New York Infantry in the Civil War.
 A short discussion of the Regiment's service.
 (Submitted on December 21, 2008, by Craig Swain of Leesburg, Virginia.)